 Plant parasitic nematodes live in soil or plant parts that they infect.
-The process of taking a soil sample for nematode assay involves collecting random sub-samples in a zigzag pattern, from the area in question similar to the procedure that would be used for a soil sample for nutrient analysis.
+The process of taking a soil sample for nematode assay involves collecting random sub-samples in a zigzag pattern, from the area in question.
+The process is almost similar to the procedure that is used for collecting a soil fertility testing sample.

 Auger samplers are used to obtain soil cores for pathogens and nematode population studies at different depths.
 The soil cores should be obtained from top first foot (12 inches) where most of soil inhabiting pathogens and nematodes live.
 Second and third samples may be collected by obtaining soil cores from as deep as second foot (12-24 inches) and third foot (24-36 inches) to ascertain that the deeper-seated nematodes are also covered.

 Fields should be divided into areas of 5 Acres or less for sampling and separate samples should be taken from areas with different cropping histories, soil types, treatments applied, or crop health.
 For uniform fields of up to 5 acres, 10 to 20 cores (sub-samples) should be taken.